 As you might imagine, when roughly one in three of our respondents spent their stimulus money on alcohol, there’s probably more to the story about drug and alcohol use during the lockdown.
 And there is—from the jaw-dropping percentage of respondents who said they stockpiled alcohol to the number of people who drink or get high during work hours to the primary reason people drink.
 (Can you guess what it is?)
 Those eye-opening revelations are below.

 Not surprisingly, respondents reported a dip in their mental health after COVID-19.
-More interesting, though, were the mental health issues that respondents said they were experiencing during the quarantine—and, the various stress coping tools they said they were using to stay healthy….
+More interesting, though, were the newly developed mental health disorders and issues that respondents said they were experiencing during the quarantine—and, the various stress coping tools they said they were using to stay healthy….

 All Survey Data